Host institution: Tallinn University (TLU) 🇪🇪

 The PhD project is titled: Audience data management and performance measurement in the cross-media landscape.

-This PhD project investigates how Public Interest Media organisations can ethically and effectively generate, use, and share audience data across platforms.
-While audience behaviour data has become central in contemporary media management, public media organisations face challenges transitioning from traditional broadcast metrics to complex cross-platform analytics.
-At the same time, they must avoid the extractive, opaque, and data-intensive practices typical of major tech platforms.
+This PhD project explores how Public Interest Media organisations can generate, manage and utilise audience data in ethical and effective ways across increasingly complex media ecosystems.
+While audience data has become central to contemporary media management, public media organisations face significant challenges in moving from traditional broadcast metrics to cross-platform analytics.
+At the same time, they must avoid adopting opaque, extractive and overly data-intensive practices commonly associated with major technology platforms.

-The doctoral candidate will analyse how audience data is produced, integrated, and interpreted within public interest media, and develop innovative methodologies for performance measurement that balance editorial missions, communicative purposes, and user insight requirements.
-The research will ultimately produce strategic recommendations for revising Public Service Media approaches to audience measurement and for adapting production, distribution, and engagement strategies within the evolving, tech-driven media environment.
+The doctoral candidate will investigate how audience data is produced, integrated and interpreted within Public Interest Media organisations.
+The project will also develop innovative methodologies for performance measurement that align editorial missions, communicative goals and user insight needs.
+The research will produce strategic recommendations to support the evolution of audience measurement practices and inform production, distribution and engagement strategies in a rapidly changing media environment.

-• Mapping data flows and analytics practices across public interest media platforms
+- Map data flows and analytics practices across Public Interest Media platforms.

-• Analysing organisational, ethical, and editorial implications of audience data use
+- Analyse organisational, ethical and editorial implications of audience data use.

-• Developing methodological models for audience performance measurement
+- Develop methodological models for audience performance measurement.

-• Producing actionable strategic recommendations for Public Service Media.
+- Produce actionable strategic recommendations for Public Service Media and other Public Interest Media organisations.

-The project will combine qualitative and quantitative methods, including organisational analysis, interviews, digital platform analytics, and comparative case study work.
-The doctoral candidate will have access to BFM/MEDIT infrastructures, including CUDAN Open Lab.
+The project combines qualitative and quantitative approaches, including organisational analysis, interviews, digital platform analytics and comparative case studies.
+The candidate will have access to BFM/MEDIT infrastructures, including the CUDAN Open Lab.
+The position is hosted by Tallinn University and situated in the research environment of the Baltic Film, Media and Arts School.

 The position requires relocation to Estonia as the candidate will be enrolled in Tallinn University’s PhD programme.
 The project is conducted under the supervision of Ulrike Rohn, Professor of Media Management and Economics at Tallinn University, and Jannick Sørensen, Associate Professor at Aalborg University, Denmark.
 It will involve close collaboration with other Doctoral Candidates in the RePIM doctoral Network Project, and an academic secondment of approximately 2 months at Aalborg University in Copenhagen.
 The candidate will also carry out 3-month internship at the Estonian Public Service Media (ERR).